Companion statues: Kashyapa and Ananda

-The Companion Statues on display at the Royal Ontario Museum (ROM) flank a three-metre tall Buddha located in the Southeast Asia Gallery on the first floor at the very back in the centre of the gallery.
-The sculptures are from the Tang Dynasty period (618-906), probably the 8th century, and appear to come from Shanxi Province, China.
+The Companion Statues on display at the Royal Ontario Museum (ROM) flank a three-metre tall Buddha located in the Southeast Asia Gallery, though actually originating from East Asia in provenance, on the first floor at the very back in the centre of the gallery.
+The sculptures are from the Tang dynasty period (618–906), probably the 8th century, and appear to come from Shanxi Province, China.
 They represent two luohans, or disciples of the Buddha.
 The younger luohan has been at the museum since 1922 and the older was purchased in 1990.
 Curators have concluded that the two luohans are an original pair, but not a set with the Buddha figure.

 The Aged Luohan (Kashyapa)

 The older figure represents the luohan Mahākāśyapa (or Kashyapa, Kassapa, or Kasyapa, but not Kashyapa, a figure from Hinduism).
 The First Buddhist Council began when Mahākassapa asked Ānanda to recite Buddha's discourses.

 The Luohan is life-sized and made of marble, sculpted during a time when statues of that size in marble were very rare.
 It bears a clear resemblance to the younger luohan in size, dress, and medium.
 The figure is thinner than the younger one, his rib cage being clearly visible beneath his robes.
 The statue was purchased in good condition, and only the hands needed to be restored.

 The piece was acquired in October 1993 from the Christie's Hong Kong Chinese works of art sale.
 The statue was noticed only three days before the auction, and permission to bid for the Luohan was obtained by a unanimous agreement by the department.
 The purchase was possible because of the Levy Bequest of 1990.